grendeld/projectManagementGUI/README.md

 # projectManagementGUI

-This is a presentation of everything front end I can offer.
+This is a presentation of most things 'front end' I can offer.
 Work in progress.
 Using a bit of most known languages/libraries.